RedMser/leafs-odyssey-procgen/README.md

 Parentheses `( )` define a stack (max height is 16).
 Multiplication like `T*n` can be used to substitute `T+T+T+...` n-times.

-Currently, "complex" tiles are not supported.
-Monsters always face down, wiring is not connected, and signs have no text.
+Complex tiles can be parametrized with colon, such as:

+- `BombBug:Left` and other monsters facing direction.
+Monsters default to facing down.
+- `PressurePlate:1,2:3,4` and other wiring elements (list of connection targets).

+Signs are currently not supported and always show up blank.
+Complex syntax is not supported in item stacks.

 When writing tiles, there are two modes: